frenetic-lang/frenetic/guide/02-OxRepeater.md

   Pinging should always succeed ("0% packet loss").
-In addition, if your controller calls `printf` in its packet-in function, you will see the controller receiving all pings (and other traffic, such as ARP).
+In addition, if your controller calls `printf` in its packet-in function, you will see the controller receiving all pings.

 This repeater is functionally correct, but laughably inefficient.